Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. Finally, now that the messages have been generated, the service for moving the robot will be created.

    Still in the ROS Message Browser window, expand `ROS/src/niryo_moveit/srv` to view the srv file listed.
-Next to srv, select `Build 1 srv`.
+Next to srv, click `Build 1 srv`.

    ![](img/2_srv.png)

-   You can now close the ROS Message Browser window.

    - Two new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.
 These files describe the expected input and output formats for the service requests and responses when calculating trajectories.

    > MessageGeneration generates two C# classes, a request and response, from a ROS srv file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Services](https://wiki.ros.org/Services).

+   You can now close the ROS Message Browser window.

 1. In this repo, navigate to `Unity-Robotics-Hub/tutorials/pick_and_place`.
 Select and copy the `Scripts` folder and contents into the `Assets` folder of your Unity project.
 You should now find two C# scripts in your project's `Assets/Scripts`.

-   > Note: The SourceDestinationPublisher script is included.
+   > Note: The SourceDestinationPublisher script is one of the included files.
 This script will communicate with ROS, grabbing the positions of the target and destination objects and sending it to the ROS Topic `"SourceDestination_input"`.
-On `Start()`, the TCP connector is instantiated with a ROS host name and port, and the articulation body values are assigned based on the GameObjects that will be assigned shortly.
 The `Publish()` function is defined as follows:

    ```csharp
    public void Publish()